 Homeowners in Boulder County who want to protect high value trees should get their trees treated.
 The rule of thumb is mature ash trees within 10 miles of any EAB infestation should get treated.
 The DLC website and blog are good sources of information about EAB identification and treatment.

 Zone 3 – EAB Planning

 The average value of a landscape with mature trees is about 5 to 10 percent of the market price of the home.
 The average home value in Denver went over $400,000 for the first time in 2015.
 This means a mature urban landscape is worth between $20,000 and $40,000.
-It costs about $1000 – $2000 per year to treat a yard with mature ash trees.
+If the yard ash trees are valuable to a homeowner, they should be treated immediately.

 Between Fort Collins and Castle Rock there are roughly 2 million ash trees.
 There will be a rush to get their ash trees treated by homeowners if the EAB moves out of Boulder County.
 The demand for EAB treatment will overwhelm local front range tree service companies.
 Homeowners with mature ash trees need to decide if they should gamble that the EAB stays put in Boulder or would it be more prudent to treat them now and avoid the rush.
 For information about EAB treatment options, call the DLC certified arborist at 303-378-8000.

 For more information about trees and the services they need in Denver, join our Facebook community.